Alice Holt Forest: Archaeology and history

 The area was subject to Forest Law (together with nearby Woolmer Forest) from the time of William the Conqueror and remained a Royal Forest thereafter.

 The forests of Alice Holt and Woolmer, only separated by a narrow belt of cultivated and meadow land, were usually considered as one forest from at least medieval times, having been under the same administration from time immemorial and being managed by a single lord warden, and indeed were once known as the Royal Forest of Alice Holt and Woolmer.

 Throughout the Middle Ages there are incidental documentary references to the deer (both red and fallow) and timber in the joint forest, but the first detailed survey was made in 1635, and this showed their total area to be 15493 acre; this was said to have been much the same as in the year 1300, though in earlier times the forest may have been considerably larger.
 Little had changed when a further survey was made in 1790, although by then 6,799 acre were privately owned.

 From the 1770s onwards the Alice Holt and Woolmer forests were required to devote themselves primarily to producing oak for the Royal Navy, though they had been neglected and their trees were past their prime.
 The Lieutenant of the Forest was dismissed in 1811 and four years later the Office of Woods initiated a massive re-planting programme on 1600 acre of Alice Holt, all oaks.
 Records of traffic in oak timber during the Napoleonic Wars indicate that the logs were taken not to Portsmouth, the nearest port, but 10 mi overland to the River Wey at Godalming, Surrey, whence they were shipped or floated down to the Thames dockyards in London.

 Many of the oaks planted in 1815 were still there 100 years later, but many were then felled during World War I. Replacement of the oaks by conifers took place between the two world wars, and accelerated in World War II.
-When Forestry England took over Alice Holt, Woolmer and other Crown forests in 1924, Alice Holt had become much reduced in extent, covering 2142 acre, and Woolmer was slightly smaller.
+When the Forestry Commission took over Alice Holt, Woolmer and other Crown forests in 1924, Alice Holt had become much reduced in extent, covering 2142 acre, and Woolmer was slightly smaller.

 On 31 March 2010 Alice Holt Forest, along with the rest of the western Weald, became part of the South Downs National Park.

 Recently Alice Holt oak has been used to build a replica of Shakespeare's Globe Theatre in London.